imjaroiswebdev/jiraissue-cli/README.md

 This tool is a CLI application for creating issues in Jira based on a specific workflow a follow to manage Jira issues, at this point it is not intended to be of general use for the majority of cases.

+Supports creation of single Jira Issues through direct use `jiraissue` command passing in each Issue field through command flags.
+In addition, also support bulk creation of Jira Issues utilizing a **csv** file, which its path can be passed in with the `csv` flag.

 ## Installation
 1. Clone the repository.
 2. Build the application: `go build`